List of international goals scored by Hossam Hassan

-Hossam Hassan is a retired footballer who represented the Egypt national football team and is his country's all-time highest goalscorer with 68 goals.
-He appeared 176 times for Egypt between 1985 and 2006.
+Hossam Hassan is a retired footballer who represented the Egypt national football team and is his country's all-time highest goalscorer with 69 goals.
+He appeared 177 times for Egypt between 1985 and 2006.
 He made his debut on 10 September 1985 in a friendly against Norway at the Ullevaal Stadion in Oslo.
 His first international goal came during the 1988 Arab Nations Cup, scoring the third goal in a 3–0 win over Lebanon on 15 July 1988.

 Hassan became his country's top scorer when he scored his 43rd goal against Togo in a friendly in December 1997; at the time the record of 42 was held by Hassan El-Shazly.
-As of April 2022, Mohamed Salah is the active player closest to Hassan's figure, with 47 goals.
+As of October 2024, Mohamed Salah is the active player closest to Hassan's figure, with 59 goals.

-Out of Hassan's 68 goals, 42 were in official matches while 25 came in friendlies.
-Hassan has scored more goals (six) against Ethiopia and Togo than any other nations.
-Hassan two hat-trick in his international career, his first coming in a 7–1 victory over Namibia during the 1998 FIFA World Cup qualification and the second in a 4–0 win over Zambia at the 1998 Africa Cup of Nations, where Hassan was also the tournament joint top scorer with seven goals, sharing the honour with Benni McCarthy.
+Out of Hassan's 69 goals, 42 were in official matches while 27 came in friendlies.
+Hassan has scored more goals (six) against Ethiopia than any other nation.
+Hassan scored one hat-trick in his international career, coming in a 4–0 win over Zambia at the 1998 Africa Cup of Nations, where Hassan was also the tournament joint top scorer with seven goals, sharing the honour with Benni McCarthy.